yoshid8s/ca-manager-extended-unofficial/README.md

 - [Installation Instructions]
 - [How to Use]

-## CA Manager Extension (v0.4.3-2)
+## CA Manager Extension (v0.4.9-x-share)

-Bug fixes.
-Please refer to the update history.

-## Latest update (v0.4.4-1)

-- Added bulk CA issuance function for articles
-- Improved stability of CA issuance for multiple articles
+The latest version (v0.4.9-x-share) can be downloaded from [Releases](https://github.com/yoshid8s/ca-manager-extension/releases).
+The latest version now supports OP-based article block sharing for X (Twitter).

 ---